KMilhan/Laser-Cloud-Viewer/README.md

 View, Merge, Segment, Noise Remove Laser Scanned Point Cloud.
 Based on PCL and its dependency and FLTK.

-Currently, parameters are fine-tuned for 3D scanned ASCII data file from "LEICA C10", though you can adjust it as you wish.
+Currently, parameters are fine-tuned for 3D scanned ASCII data file from "LEICA C10", though you can adjust them as you wish.

 How To Use
 ==========